 How To Delete Temp Files using RUN In Windows 10 / 11 To Free Up Space

-Space can be a major constraint on a computer, especially if you are working on your PC everyday.
-Whether you are playing games, working on an important project, or uploading or downloading audio or video files, it starts building up the temp files that can take up a substantial amount of space and thus, slow down your system.
-Temp files, as they are called, are created for temporary use by your system OS.
+Space can be a major constraint on a computer, especially if you are working on your PC every day.
+The buildup of temporary files (Temp, %Temp%, prefetch) files that can take up a substantial amount of space and thus, slow down your system.
+Temp files, as they are called, are created for temporary use by your system OS and the applications that you run there.
 That is, only for the time it needed to exist or perform a task.
 But, this leaves behind the files.

-While there can be many other reasons of hard disk pace constraint and slowing down of your system, temp files do take up quite a bit of space.
-Therefore, removing temp files can indeed help boost your system performance some times.
-One thing to note here is that the temp file location varies for all systems and as well as for users.
+While there can be many other reasons of hard disk space constraint and slowing down of your system, temp files do take up quite a bit of space.
+Therefore, removing temp files can indeed help boost your system performances sometimes One thing to note here is that the temp file location varies for all systems and as well as for users.
 However, using the below method, reaching the location and deleting the temp files won’t be a concern.

 So, let’s see how to delete the temp files in your Windows 10 or Windows 11 PC.